Top Research Challenges and Opportunities for Near Real-Time Extreme-Scale Visualization of Scientific Data

 M. Han, Tushar M. Athawale, J. Li, and C. R. Johnson

-(2024 IEEE Workshop on Uncertainty Visualization: Applications, Techniques, Software, and Decision Frameworks [Selected among the top six papers], St. Pete Beach, Florida, USA.)
+(2024 IEEE Workshop on Uncertainty Visualization: Applications, Techniques, Software, and Decision Frameworks [Best Paper Honorable Mention], St. Pete Beach, Florida, USA.)

 Abstract